ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 ### Title

-`title` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and it's additional `title.spacing`.
+`title` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and its additional `title.spacing`.

 ### Sub-Title

-`subtitle` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and it's additional `subtitle.spacing`.
+`subtitle` configuration applies next, horizontally centring on the remaining space and consuming the height of the title and its additional `subtitle.spacing`.

 ### Legend